Vratislaus II of Bohemia: Campaigns of Henry IV

 Both Pope Alexander II and Pope Gregory VII confirmed Vratislaus in the privilege of wearing the mitre and tunic which his predecessors had.
 Despite this, Vratislaus supported Henry in both the Investiture Controversy against the Popes and the rebellions in Saxony that dominated his long reign.
 These actions would negate the significance of the mitre.

 Vratislaus was often at odds with his brother Jaromír, Bishop of Prague.
 Jaromír, for his part, ignored the creation of a new Moravian diocese in Olomouc by Vratislaus in 1063.
 Jaromir even went so far as to retake, by arms, the relics removed from Prague and taken to Moravia.
 Despite the pope's support for Vratislaus' new see, the Bohemian duke was unswayed in his loyalty to the emperor.

 The Saxons revolted under Duke Magnus of Saxony and Otto of Nordheim, Duke of Bavaria, in 1070 and Boleslaus of Poland attacked Bohemia in 1071.
 In August 1073, Henry responded with an invasion of Poland, but a new Saxon revolt drew him back in 1075.
 Vratislaus joined him, and they defeated the rebels on 9 June at the First Battle of Langensalza.
 The Bohemian troops showed conspicuous bravery.
 Henry then took Jaromír to Germany to be his chancellor under the name of Gebhard and Vratislaus was greatly relieved.

 Vratislaus also took part in the wars against the anti-kings who opposed Henry's rule and were elected by a faction of the nobility to replace him.
 At the Battle of Flarchheim, only through the aid of Vratislaus' contingent was the imperial army capable of overcoming the rebels of the papally-approved claimant Rudolf of Rheinfelden, Duke of Swabia.
 Vratislaus even succeeded in seizing Rudolf's golden lance.
 The golden lance was then carried in front of Vratislaus on state occasions.

+Vratislaus would defeat the rebels again at Mailberg in 1082, and it would be in thanks for this victory that Henry granted Vratislaus the title of king in 1085.

 Relations with the papacy

+Vratislaus requested permission to utilize Slavonic liturgy to the Roman Curia in 1080; the request was denied.
+This petition may have been made in an effort to save a "Slavonic" Benedictine monastery still in operation that was founded in Sazava, close to Prague, in 1032.

 Vratislaus raised an army to serve in Henry's Italian campaign of 1081.
 In 1083, Vratislaus and his Bohemians were with Henry when they entered Rome itself.

-Despite his serving an excommunicated emperor, Vratislaus maintained good relations with the papacy.
-Nonetheless, Gregory refused to grant Vratislaus permission to use the Slavonic liturgy.
-Never, however, did Vratislaus link his fate with that of Henry's antipope, Clement III.